see tyler mitchell's best stories for i-d

 Photography Tyler Mitchell.

 With Tyler Mitchell set to shoot Beyoncé for the September cover of Vogue, we thought we'd take a look at all the times he's shot for i-D. When he first shot for us, in 2016, he was a student at NYU, who had started taking photographs at 15 after a friend introduced him to a Canon camera.
-His Atlanta portfolio highlighted his diverse and vibrant hometown, and he's since gone on to shoot artist, designers and musicians for i-D.
+His Atlanta portfolio highlighted his diverse and vibrant hometown, and he's since gone on to shoot artists, designers and musicians for i-D.

 Mitchell shot radical NY designer Telfar alongside his friends and collaborators for our Summer 2018 issue.
 "Often the press gets confused, and says like, 'Oh you’re so diverse!'"
 Telfar's creative director Babak Radboy told i-D. "No. It’s mostly brown people!
 We’re not diverse at all!
 The politics are not a statement.
 The gender "thing" is not a challenge.
 These are the clothes that Telfar wants to make."